AlexVPopov/rom-rb.org/source/learn/introduction/active-record.html.md

   6. [Where ROM Shines](#where-rom-shines)
 $TOC

-Rails ActiveRecord is the most popular persistence framework in ruby land.
-Deployed inside the majority of rails applications across the web, it provides APIs for quick and simple data access making it a great solution for constructing CRUD style applications.
+Rails ActiveRecord is the most popular persistence framework in Ruby land.
+Deployed inside the majority of Rails applications across the web, it provides APIs for quick and simple data access making it a great solution for constructing CRUD style applications.

 Our intention for this guide is to act as a primer for anyone familiar with Rails' ActiveRecord and looking for a quick start guide.
 Examples in each set will show how ActiveRecord accomplishes each task followed by an example with the equivalent using ROM.